hoangbros03/GAN-implement/README.md

 # Introduction

-This repository contains our GAN implementations, reports, and experiment results for the mid-term project of INT3412E 20 in VNU-UET
+This repository contains our GAN (Generative Adversarial Network) implementations, reports, and experiment results for the mid-term project of INT3412E 20 in VNU-UET.

+# Description

+We provided two version of GAN: The original GAN with Multi layer perception layers and the enhanced GAN using Convolutional Neural Network layers.
+People can train, test, and generate the images within few commands and don't need a deep understanding of GAN.

+MNIST and CelebA datasets were used and tested.
+Other datasets also can be used, but require a few changes in the dataloader class.
+We welcome any improvement to this repo.

 # Authors